My Top 5 Mental Toughness Books

 The Power of Broke: How Empty Pockets, a Tight Budget, and a Hunger for Success Can Become Your Greatest Competitive Advantage I never watched Shark Tank, but I do know FUBU-For Us By Us.
 I’ve also been broke.
 This book by Daymond John is a fast read, but more importantly is chocked full of stories and insight from the best entrepreneurs on how: Empty pockets, A tight budget, and a hunger for success is actually a competitive advantage.

 The Forgotten Highlander: An Incredible WWII Story of Survival in the PacificThe Bridge over the River Kwai was a movie I watched with my dad.
-This book is exactly like that, except it’s not hollywood; it’s the “real” thing.
-All I can say is that after reading this book, I realized that I can’t basically complain about anything.
+This book is exactly like that, except its not Hollywood; it’s the “real” thing.
+All I can say is that after reading these mental toughness books, I realized that I can’t basically complain about anything.
 I simply take too many things for granted. #perspective.